ESA-APEx/apex_documentation/instantiation/index.md

 integrate these existing services.
 The technical challenge lies in achieving seamless integration and alignment of business models, ensuring that newly developed and existing services work harmoniously within the APEx.

-The specific components of the APEx Project Tools include:
+The specific components of the APEx Project Environments include:

 * **[Geospatial Explorer](geospatial_explorer.md)**\
   Provide a data-driven user interface to display and visualise geospatial and tabular data from a range of supported